hvanstappen/KOHA_to_Unicat/README.md

 # KOHA_to_Unicat
-post library records from KOHA to Unicat
+Get library records from KOHA, transform and post to Unicat https://www.unicat.be/

 ## Installation
 - copy both files to a folder on your hard drive